ethereum/ethereum-org-website/src/content/nft/index.md

 #### Scarcity {#scarcity}

-The creator of an NFT is ultimately who decides the scarcity of a given asset being minted.
+The creator of an NFT gets to decide the scarcity of their asset.
 Just because all NFTs have unique identifiers, does not mean all token representations have the same scarcity.

 For example, consider a ticket to a sporting event.
 Just as the organizer of an event can chose how many tickets to sell, the creator of an NFT can decide how many replicas exist.
 Sometimes these are exact replicas, such as 5000 General Admission tickets.
 Sometimes several are minted that are very similar, but each slightly different, such as a ticket with an assigned seat.
 In another case, the creator may want to create an NFT where only one is minted as a special rare collectible.